Ashok0/EnderalVREssentials-Nightly/README.md

 13. Right click the Terrain LOD .esm plugin on the right window pane and click "Open Origin in Explorer".
 Optionally delete your Terrain LOD .esm file in Windows Explorer as this file is only needed when running xLODGen.
 14. Select TexGenx64 from the upper right drop down bar and click Run.
 		- If you get a "Could not open registry key" error, launch vanilla Skyrim VR one time from Steam.
 Then exit Skyrim VR and repeat this step.
 (This step can be performed outside of VR.
 Simply launching Skyrim VR from your flatscreen and exiting after any Steam VR errors regarding no detected headset is sufficient.)
-		- If you get a "Found stitched object LOD textures" error click "Ignore".
+		- If you get a "Found stitched object LOD textures" error, click "Ignore".
 		- Tick "HD Trees" and click "Start" once the TexGen window appears.
 		- Wait for TexGen to finish running, it typically takes several minutes.
 When the process completes, click "Exit TexGen".
 15. Navigate to your \DynDOLOD\ folder from Step 9 and move the \TexGen_Output\ folder to C:\ (Your Game Folder)\mods.
 Refresh MO2 with "F5" and enable TexGen_Output in the left window pane.
 Place this mod directly under "xLODGen_Output".
 16. Select DynDOLODx64 from the upper right drop down bar and click Run.
+		- If you get a "Worldspace Editor ID MQP01Home..." error, click "Ignore".
 		- Once the DynDOLOD window appears, click "Advanced".
-Then tick all world spaces, click "High" at the top of the window, and tick "Ultra" in the options below.
+Then tick all world spaces, click "High" at the top of the window,  tick "Ultra", and untick "Occlusion data" in the options below.
 Then click "OK" to start the process.
 Wait for DynDOLOD to finish running, it typically takes several minutes.
 When the process completes, click "Save & Exit".
 		- Under "Mesh and Reference rules", 'tree' can be set to Level0/Billboard2/Billboard2 under LOD Level 4/8/16 respectively for slightly improved visuals.
-Not recommended for VR due to the high performance drop.
+Not recommended for VR due to the moderate performance drop.
 17. Navigate to your \DynDOLOD\ folder from Step 9 and move the \DynDOLOD_Output\ folder to C:\ (Your Game Folder)\mods.
 Refresh MO2 with "F5" and enable DynDOLOD_Output in the left window pane.
 Place this mod directly under "TexGen_Output".
 18. Confirm "xLODGen_Output", "TexGen_Output", and "DynDOLOD_Output" are ticked in the left window pane and ensure DynDOLOD.esp is ticked in the right window pane.
 19. Navigate to \Enhanced Vanilla Trees SE-Lush Trees\ folder and delete the ESP file (untested with Enderal VR), then navigate to \Enhanced Vanilla Trees SE-Lush Trees\meshes\landscape\trees\ and remove the SRG_ prefix from all filenames (required if not using plugin).
 You will need to reinstall EVT with its plugin if you ever wish to re-run DynDOLOD.